How to Prepare a Competitive Application

 Prerequisite Courses

-Regardless of field of study, the specific subjects listed below are required as prerequisites for admission.
-All prerequisite courses must be passed with a grade of B or higher (B minus courses do not qualify).
-These required courses are Genetics, Physiology and Biochemistry.
-The Admissions Committee will consider prerequisite courses earned through college level examination program (CLEP) and courses graded “Pass/Fail” on a case-by-case basis.
+All prerequisite courses must be passed with a grade of B- or higher.
+The Admissions Committee will consider prerequisite courses earned through college level examination program (CLEP), Advanced Placement (AP) exams and courses graded “Pass/Fail.”

 Recognizing the variance in course titles and offerings across institutions, the Admissions Committee seeks exposure to the topics within each of the science disciplines as described below.
-To meet admissions requirements, courses must be completed at an accredited institution, may be taken in various formats (e.g. online, in-person, blended), and must include sufficient coverage of the topics indicated as determined by the school of medicine.
+To meet admissions requirements, courses must be completed at an accredited institution, may be taken in various formats (e.g. online, in-person, blended), and must include sufficient coverage of the topics indicated as determined by the Burnett School of Medicine.

 Applicants are encouraged to work closely with an academic advisor at their current institution to determine which courses have or will complete these requirements by the time of medical school matriculation.